 Target date funds are one option when planning for retirement, their simple to understand, managed by a professional and allow you to forego the process of picking individual investments yourself.

-How do you feel about Target Date Funds?
+Do you invest in Target Date Funds?
 Comment below.